joanFaseDev/100-days-of-code-projects/10.PartyGames/README.md

 - [X] Implement logic so Players can switch turn after a letter is output.
 - [X] Increment player's score when a letter is found.
 - [X] Modify createPlayerFieldItems() behavior so it adapts to the player currently playing.
-- [] If the letter is not correct, show a part of the hangman.
+- [X] If the letter is not correct, show a part of the hangman.
-- [] At the end of each turn, check if the hangman is fully displayed.
+- [X] At the end of each turn, check if the hangman is fully displayed.
 If it is, end the game.
 - [] At the end of each turn, check if the mystery word is fully displayed.
 If it is, end the game.
-- [] Display the winner based on the highest score among players.
+- [X] Display the winner based on the highest score among players.
 - [] Make the field overlap the hangman's canvas (using relative/absolute position?)
 - [] Make the drawing half transparent on screen.
 Each element of the drawing can become fully opaque when activated.
-- [] The game ends when all letters are found or when the drawing is complete.
+- [X] The game ends when all letters are found or when the drawing is complete.
-- [] Victory goes to the player who have scored the most points.
+- [X] Victory goes to the player who have scored the most points.
-- [] Shorten the number of frames in the gameManager object so there's a reasonable chance of losing for the players.
+- [X] Shorten the number of frames in the gameManager object so there's a reasonable chance of losing for the players.
+- [X] Automatically reveal the mystery word when the game ends (in case the players did not discover it).

 ## Diary
 **04/05/2023**